-These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes).
+These sources have minimal bias and use very few loaded words (wording that attempts to influence an audience by appealing to emotion or stereotypes).
 The reporting is factual and usually sourced.
 These are the most credible media sources.
 See all Least-Biased sources.

 Founded in January 2001 by Jimmy Wales and Larry Sanger, Wikipedia is a free-content encyclopedia project based on an openly editable model.
 Wikipedia’s articles provide links to guide the user to related pages with additional information.
-According to Alexa Internet, as of September 2018, Wikipedia is the world’s fifth-most-popular website in terms of overall visitor traffic.
+According to Alexa Internet, as of September 2018, Wikipedia is the world’s fifth-most-popular website for overall visitor traffic.

 Funded by / Ownership

-Wikipedia is owned by the nonprofit Wikimedia Foundation Inc. The Wikimedia Foundation is primarily funded through donations.
-Further, Wikipedia runs fund raising campaigns each year on the website.
+The nonprofit Wikimedia Foundation Inc owns Wikipedia.
+Donations fund The Wikimedia Foundation.
+Further, Wikipedia runs fundraising campaigns each year on the website.

-When it comes to bias, it is nearly impossible to analyze, as each entry changes frequently and is edited by people with different opinions.
+It is nearly impossible to analyze when it comes to bias, as each entry changes frequently and is edited by people with different opinions.
 In general, most Wikipedia entries cover both positives and negatives and link to mostly credible sources of information to support their claims.
-Since bias varies from entry to entry, and line to line, we rate them least biased as many perspectives are found on Wikipedia; however, each entry may convey the bias of the top editors.
+Since bias varies from entry to entry and line to line, we rate them least biased as many perspectives are found on Wikipedia; however, each entry may convey the bias of the top editors.